The Sad, Sad Truth About Leaving a Relationship Before It Is “Done”

 - Grow your courage and personal resolve by standing in your own knowing and speaking from a grounded place who you are and what you need and want.

-The truth is…it’s a lot like bootcamp!
+The truth is…it’s a lot like boot camp!

 You are the only one who can know if your relationship is done.
 Though, sometimes it can help tremendously to have a third party help you suss out the parts that are hard for you to see.
 If you find that you have not practiced the skills listed above and if you are interested in your own personal growth and development…the best place to practice these skills is in a committed relationship…think: bootcamp.
 If you leave before it is done, you will (fortunately or unfortunately) likely have a chance to resolve them in your next relationship.

 Jenny Glick, MA, MSC, LMFT is a licensed marriage & family therapist and relationship expert in Denver, CO.
 Need that third party to help you sort out if your relationship is “done”?
 Office, phone, and online sessions available.
-I look forward to heaving how I can help you!
+I look forward to hearing how I can help you!

-Click below for your free 20 minute consultation or to schedule an appointment.
+Click below for your free 20-minute consultation or to schedule an appointment.